I took the Vegan for a Month Challenge out of curiosity, an interest in health, and a desire to live a more humane and compassionate life.

 What Do Vegans Eat?

 Vegans eat a variety of vegetables, fruits, whole grains, nuts, grains, and seeds.
-They exclude from their diets animal-based products.
+They exclude animal-based products from their diets.
 This includes meats, eggs, cheese, milk, and other dairy products.
 Most vegans also exclude honey.

 I suspect you believe you could never do this.
 But don't shut down on me yet because that's what I once thought.
 It took me months to get into the mindset that I could tackle this challenge.